Raiszo/gym-pendrogone/README.md

 # Log

+### 01-0302019
+- Totally forgot that position was the load's position, not the quadcopter's position.
+Fixing that a simple reward shaping function could get a good controller in 600 iterations.
+For better performance 1200 is OK :D
+- Next: Get another environment with multiple objective resets, like the one in the OpenAI PPO blog.

 ### 23-11-2018
 - Quite strange, the drone actually learns that a sufficient thrust will keep it floating, the pendrogone does not, always going for more negative thurst that will be clipped to 0.
 What an emo ;'v